AlexSunner/hangster/README.md

 [Heroku](https://heroku.com/) served as the platform for deploying the Hangman game, enabling the project to be accessible online and showcasing the game to a broader audience.

+### Code Validator
+[CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the code.

+Errors were found and taken cared of (lines of code being too long).